SolaceProducts/event-management-agent/README.md

 The Event Management Agent must have access to the event brokers and schema registries.

-* Select the release and download download the jar, zip or tar file from https://github.com/SolaceLabs/event-management-agent/releases
+* Select the release and download the jar, zip or tar file from https://github.com/SolaceLabs/event-management-agent/releases
 * (Optional) Unzip or untar the file if needed

 ### Generating the Event Management Agent connection file